loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 #### Getting cell value

 Now that we know how are defined position and cells, we want to get the value at a position (x,y).

+We will make it in two steps:
+1. Define the cell: create a one-hot vector with one bit set to 1 at bitpos, and the others at 0.
+2. Make a **bitwise-AND** between the cell and the board

+If the resulting bitboard is **equal to 0**, the **value at bitpos is 0** Otherwise, if it is **equal to 1**, the **value at bitpos is 1**

 ```math
 bitboard = bitboard \wedge (1 \ll bitpos)